llpeterson/foundation/software.md

 the Internet: The number of computers connected to the Internet has grown exponentially for almost 3 decades (although precise numbers are now hard to come by).
-The number of users of the Internet was estimated to be around 1.8 billion in 2009—an impressive percentage of the world's population.
+The number of users of the Internet was estimated to be around 4.1 billion by the end of 2017—roughly half of the world's population.

 What explains the success of the Internet?
 There are certainly many